ParthaSarathiDutta/continual-learning-transformers/README.md

 ## Results and Evaluation

 Each script prints task-wise accuracy.
-You can easily add evaluation plots in the `plots/` folder (coming soon).
+You can add evaluation plots in the `plots/` folder (coming soon).

 ---